japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 `abortIfCompletelyBlacklisted`...FIXME

-NOTE: `abortIfCompletelyBlacklisted` is used exclusively when `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#resourceOffers[resourceOffers].
+NOTE: `abortIfCompletelyBlacklisted` is used exclusively when `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#resourceOffers[resourceOffers].

 === [[schedulable]] TaskSetManager is Schedulable

-`TaskSetManager` is a link:spark-scheduler-Schedulable.adoc[Schedulable] with the following implementation:
+`TaskSetManager` is a spark-scheduler-Schedulable.md[Schedulable] with the following implementation:

 * `name` is `TaskSet_[taskSet.stageId.toString]`
 * no `parent` is ever assigned, i.e. it is always `null`.
 +
-It means that it can only be a leaf in the tree of Schedulables (with link:spark-scheduler-Pool.adoc[Pools] being the nodes).
+It means that it can only be a leaf in the tree of Schedulables (with spark-scheduler-Pool.md[Pools] being the nodes).

 * `schedulingMode` always returns `SchedulingMode.NONE` (since there is nothing to schedule).
 * `weight` is always `1`.
 * `minShare` is always `0`.
 * `runningTasks` is the number of running tasks in the internal  `runningTasksSet`.
-* `priority` is the priority of the owned xref:scheduler:TaskSet.adoc[TaskSet] (using `taskSet.priority`).
+* `priority` is the priority of the owned scheduler:TaskSet.md[TaskSet] (using `taskSet.priority`).
-* `stageId` is the stage id of the owned xref:scheduler:TaskSet.adoc[TaskSet] (using `taskSet.stageId`).
+* `stageId` is the stage id of the owned scheduler:TaskSet.md[TaskSet] (using `taskSet.stageId`).

 * `schedulableQueue` returns no queue, i.e. `null`.
 * `addSchedulable` and `removeSchedulable` do nothing.